OpShin/.github/profile/README.md

 # ImperatorLang

-Welcome to the project page of ImperatorLang
+Welcome to the project page of ImperatorLang! 👋

 ImperatorLang is a project that aims at simplifying development on Cardano.
 The primary focus is on Smart Contracts.
-The main product of ImperatorLang is [eopsin](https://github.com/ImperatorLang/eopsin), a Smart Contract language for Cardano that is based on Python.
-It aims to be simple to understand and use and should get developers on track fast.
+The main product of ImperatorLang is [eopsin](https://github.com/ImperatorLang/eopsin), a Smart Contract language for Cardano that is based on Python. 🐍 It aims to be simple to understand and use and should get developers on track fast.
 Check out [eopsin-example](https://github.com/ImperatorLang/eopsin-example) for an example project setup.